The Battle of Sowerby Bridge…and the fate of Heptonstall

 In 1648, 200 Royalist troops from Pontefract marched to Thornhill Hall, the seat of Sir William Savile (at Thornhill, Dewsbury) to obtain arms and provisions to supply Pontefract Castle.
 Sir William had been killed in battle, but his widow Anne was still working for the Royalist cause and kept the hall fortified and provisioned.

-However, a Parliamentary army of 700, under Sir Thomas Fairfax, pursued them and laid siege to Thornhill Hall.
-Some of the Parliamentary troops arrived in Ossett and set up cannons at the bottom of Runtlings Lane, which were used to bombard the Hall from across the river Calder.
+However, a Parliamentary force of 700, under the command of Sir Thomas Fairfax, pursued them towards Thornhill Hall and laid siege to the Hall from across the river.
+The Rollson map of Thornhill, drawn in 1634, showed that the great park of Thornhill Hall then stretched as far as the River Calder in the direction of Earlsheaton and Ossett.
+Some of the Parliamentary troops arrived in Ossett and set up cannons at the bottom of Runtlings Lane on raised ground above the river Calder, which bombarded the Hall from across the river.

 The 1775 map of Ossett and Thornhill shows that Runtlings Lane would have originally led all the way down to a small escarpment above the river, where the cannons were presumably sited.
 The cannons were at a distance of at least 1400 yards from the Hall, across the river Calder.
 That seems to be a very long way, but 17th century siege cannons had a maximum range of between 1500 and 7500 yards* depending on their size, so it was well within range of the hall.
 Although aiming was difficult and Civil War cannons were not therefore very effective, being fired on could break the morale of the besieged.